DennisToledo314/MENPs_as_nanoelectrodes/README.md

 - Figure 5.13, page 102: Uncomment line 100 in "Simple Myelinated Axon.py" and run the file to produce the data ("distance_numparts.pkl")
                          Uncomment line 110 in "Simple Myelinated Axon.py" and run the file to produce the figure

+Note that this work relies on Brian 2: https://brian2.readthedocs.io/en/stable/

+Further note that this code makes use of C++ code generation: https://brian2.readthedocs.io/en/stable/introduction/install.html#requirements-for-c-code-generation

+The code can also be run without C++ code generation, but that requires an additional line: prefs.codegen.target = "numpy"